Do you have a kinder, more adaptable friend in the food world than soup?

-There are many variations and the one featured here is a basic no-nonsense version with only a handful of red dates to help sweeten the soup.
+There are so many variations to the lotus root soup recipe.
+Some people add peanuts, dried cuttlefish, chinese herbs and/or dried tangerine peel.
+I thought I would feature a very basic no-nonsense version with only a handful of red dates to help sweeten the soup.
+You can add other ingredients that you fancy to this base.

-This soup is traditionally cooked using pork ribs but if you don't like it, go ahead and use your favourite meats. (^_^)
+This soup is traditionally cooked using pork ribs but if you don't like it, go ahead and substitute.
+It works well with chicken.
+Or go vegetarian.

 600g lotus root